tytydraco/yessleep/out/My_Wife_and_I_can_hear_ourselves_upstairs.md

 “I’m not controlling anything!”

-The static surged, loud enough to make my ears ring, and through it came another burst of words, this time in Claire’s voice: “You’re so damn selfish, Jason.
-You only care about fixing things on your terms.”
+The static surged, loud enough to make my ears ring, and through it came another burst of words, this time in Claire’s voice:
+~”You’re so damn selfish, Jason.
+You only care about fixing things on your terms.””

 Her face crumpled as the words registered, and she looked at me like she’d been slapped.